Boone - the Early Years

 “That may well be.
 But whoever gave the order has no legal right to issue such an order.
 Also, any order of that type has to be in writing and shown to the civilians, unless the area is under martial law, and the declaration of martial laws has to be shown to them.”

-The wagon-master follows Boone’s lead, and has those going west on the road to California by a trail that goes due west while the ones staying in the valley are dispersing to the places of their friends and families.
-In the late afternoon the Army captain returns to find the campsite empty, and when he asks those who live nearby about it they say, “The wagon-train is on its way to California.
+The wagon-master follows Boone’s lead, and he has those going west on the road to California by a trail that goes due west while the ones staying in the valley are dispersing to the places of their friends and families.
+In the late afternoon the Army Captain returns to find the campsite empty, and when he asks those who live nearby about it they say, “The wagon-train is on its way to California.
 They were only staying here over night.
 They left soon after breakfast.”
-The captain isn’t happy with the situation, but there’s not much he can do about it, now.
+The Captain isn’t happy with the situation, but there’s not much he can do about it now.

 For four days they go due south along the base of the mountains, then they go slightly up into to the mountains and through a pass into a valley on the east of this mountain range.
 Seven days later they join the Old Spanish Trail at Salina, Utah Territory.
 Their local guide collects his pay from Boone, and leaves them to go home.
 From here the trail is well marked and easy to follow.
 However, Boone and his family do rest up a day to ask locals about the trail west, and to restock on perishable foods.